Biathlon Bears (age 10-14)

 The Biathlon Bears programs are introductory programs to the sport of biathlon for youth aged 10 to 14.
 Kids younger than 10 are encouraged to register in Nordic ski programs to learn or develop their skiing abilities and ski technique before joining the Biathlon Bears program.
 The Biathlon Bears program is designed to teach safety and the basics of marksmanship using air rifles.

 1- Black Bears: initiation to biathlon.

 The Black Bears is for kids 10 to 14 years old who have no experience in biathlon and wish to initiate themselves and perhaps compete in biathlon.

 The learning of basic shooting skills will take place in 10 sessions starting in October and ending mid-March.
-Training sessions will happen on Sundays from 1:30 to 3:00 p.m.
+Refer to our program description page for this year’s training schedule.
 Final schedule will come out early September, but generally there will be two training sessions per month.